tytydraco/yessleep/out/Something_Evil_is_Seeping_into_Fernsmouth.md

 “Father Owen, how can I help you today?”
 She ran a finger over a silver ring.

-“Hello Leslie, this is a lot to dump on you, but Heather Strude just showed up at the church out of the blue.”
+“Hello Leslie, this is a lot to dump on you, but Heather the missing woman just showed up at the church out of the blue.”
 Leslie raised an eyebrow.

 “Really?
 She’s been missing for awhile now, what did she say to you?”
 I relayed the story, watching her brows raise higher and higher as it went on.
 She leaned back when I finished furrowing her brow.
 “The chief will want to know about this.
 He’ll probably want to go with you.
 Wait here please Father.”
 I sat down in one of the uncomfortable chairs in the lobby and tapped my feet.
 I felt like a schoolboy waiting for the principal.